eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 The downside of hash tables is that they consume more memory than a simple list or array.

+Using amortized analysis, hash tables are often O(1) for search, insertion, and deletion (find source).
+This makes them incredibly useful, and they're the basis for many other data structures (e.g. sets, maps).

+Although hash tables sound simple in theory, there are lots of nuances to implementing them.
+The next section looks at how hash tables are implemented in Python to implement dictionaries.

 ## Hash tables in Python

 Python is an interpreted programming language.
-It's defined in the [Python reference](https://docs.python.org/3/reference/index.html), and developers create their own implementations to run python.
+It's defined in the [Python reference](https://docs.python.org/3/reference/index.html), and the reference implementation is CPython.

-The reference Python implementation is CPython.
-CPython is written in C and works like most interpreted languages: it parses code into an AST, compiles it into byte code, and runs it on a virtual (stack-based) machine.
+CPython is written in C and works like most interpreted languages: it parses code into an AST, compiles the AST into byte code, and runs it on a virtual (stack-based) machine.

 One useful Python data structure is a dictionary.
 Dictionaries work like hash tables, you can set and access values by a key.